The daily process

 After the Trip

-At the end of an exciting and safe day on the mountain, You’re back at the car, truck, trailhead, or hut.
+At the end of an exciting and safe day on the mountain, you’re back at the car, truck, trailhead, or hut.
 On the way home or as you share a meal or a drink, take the opportunity to reflect on your day.
 Talk about how it went, and look at the positives and negatives.

 Bière resort Crédit Sophie Janotta - Pixabay